-Tickets for the 2019 Savannah Tour of Homes & Gardens will be available Monday, December 3, 2018 at 10:00 am EST, and may be purchased by mail, telephone, or online.
+Tickets for the 2020 Savannah Tour of Homes & Gardens will be available Monday, December 2, 2019 at 10:00 am EST, and may be purchased by mail, telephone, or online.
 Tickets are not mailed and will be available for pick up beginning the week of the Tour.
-The Tour Headquarters, Ticket Pick-up, and Gift Shop will be open Tour Headquarters and the Gift Shop will be open March 27 and 29, from 9:00am-5:00pm and from 9:00 am to 3:00 pm on March 28, 30 and 31. .
-Tour headquarters is located at The Marshall House, 123 East Broughton Street, Savannah, Georgia 31401.
+The Tour Headquarters, Ticket Pick-up, and Gift Shop will be open beginning Wednesday, March 25, 2020.
+Tour Headquarters is located at The Marshall House, 123 East Broughton Street, Savannah, Georgia 31401.
 Allow a few extra minutes to find parking and enjoy the Gift Shop.

 Home & Garden Walking Tours are self-guided with a different historic neighborhood featured each of the four days.
 You will enter private homes and gardens during a three-hour period, starting at any of the homes featured that day.
 The homes vary in age, size, and style.
 They may have high-stooped entries with eight or more steps and are NOT handicapped accessible.

 Each guest will receive an Official Tour Guidebook with your tickets.
 The address of each site is included in the Guidebook and marked on a color-coded map.
 Volunteer Street Guides are located throughout the neighborhood to assist with directions and will be wearing a red sash.
 Docents will greet you at each tour site and have additional information about the home and furnishings.
 Each Home & Garden Tour site and Special Event has a sign and balloons to mark the entrance.